 A rule of translation is that if a word or phrase can have two or more meanings, select the one that best fits the context of the surrounding passages.

-In 2 Peter 3:8, the Apostle Peter acknowledges that 'day' (Hebrew yō·wm) can be used as a time variable: 'But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day.'
+The Apostle Peter acknowledges that 'day' can be used as a time variable: 'But do not forget this one thing, dear friends: With the Lord a day is like a thousand years, and a thousand years are like a day' (2 Peter 3:8).

 The Bible is its own best interpreter.
-To read the Bible objectively – to distinguish what the Bible actually says from what a particular tradition says – it 's important to read related passages together from several different translations of the original Hebrew or Greek text.
+To read the Bible objectively – to distinguish what the Bible actually says from what tradition says – it's important to read related passages together from several different translations of the original Hebrew or Greek text.